Banknotes and coins

 Modernised banknotes - 100 zł

 The 100 zloty note features a portrait of King Ladislas II Jagiello.
 In the background, on both sides, there are stylised elements of Gothic ornamentation.

 The reverse side features the White Eagle on the escutcheon from the tombstone of the King.
 Below the shield, there are the following: a helmet, a Teutonic coat and two swords that refer to the victorious battle of Grunwald fought in 1410.
 On the left-hand side of the shield there is an outline of the Castle of the Teutonic Order in Malbork.

 Characteristic elements of the modernised banknote:

 - banknote size: 138 x 69 mm

 - Watermark showing value numeral may be seen against the light in the field free from print (1)

 - Rosette, smoothly changing colour from gold to green (3)

 - In an oval – a crown, the complete image of which can be seen when the banknote is held against the light (4)

-- Face value, portrait of the sovereign, emblem of the Republic of Poland and the signatures of the NBP President and the NBP General Treasurer are in raised print that is easy to feel, also for the visually impaired.
+- Face value, portrait of the sovereign, emblem of the Republic of Poland and the signatures of the NBP Governor and the NBP General Treasurer are in raised print that is easy to feel, also for the visually impaired,

 More developed watermark